 USENIX receives copyright infringement notices from time to time, resulting from authors or speakers using copyright-protected materials without proper licensing or attribution.
 When this happens, we have to unpublish the work in question until/unless the issue is resolved.
 Licensing fees may be incurred, even when the work is unpublished, and USENIX will bill the author or speaker for any costs incurred.
 When possible, USENIX will refer the complainant directly to the author or speaker, who will be solely responsible for resolving the complaint.

-- Embargo Requests.
-All papers will be available online only to registered attendees before the conference.
+- Embargo requests.
+All papers will be available online only to registered attendees before the symposium.
 If your accepted paper should not be published prior to the event, please notify the Production Department.
-The papers will be made available online to the public beginning on the first day of the conference.
+The papers will be made available online to the public beginning on the first day of the symposium.

 - Aspect ratio: 16:9

-- Leave space in the top-right corner for the speaker inset showing you presenting your paper
+- Leave sufficient space in the top-right corner for the speaker inset showing you presenting your paper

 - Introduction slide that clearly lists the title of your paper and your name